FireflyMigration/firefly-doc/dev-docs/reference/02-Comparing-Migrated-Code-with-Magic/eDevelopper/07-Operations.md

 ### Dlm

-For a discussion on working with system files in .Net, see: [Working with System Files](http://www.fireflymigration.com/doc/doku.php/articles/working_with_system_files)
+For a discussion on working with system files in .Net

 ---